 - Students must arrive at the bus on time.
-(It is recommended to arrive 5 minutes before scheduled pick up time.) - Students who must cross the roadway are required to cross in front of the bus after the driver signals them that it is safe to do so. - Students are to obey the driver. - Students are to help the driver keep the bus clean by cleaning their feet before entering the bus and keeping paper and trash off the floor and seats.
+(It is recommended to arrive 5 minutes before scheduled pick up time.) - Students who must cross the roadway are required to cross in front of the bus after the driver signals them that it is safe to do so. - Students are to obey the driver. - Students are to help the driver keep the bus clean by cleaning their feet before entering the bus and keeping paper and trash off the floor and seats. - Students are to sit in the seats assigned by the driver and stay seated while on the bus.
+Students must sit properly, facing forward, feet on the floor and possessions in their lap.

-- Students are to sit in the seats assigned by the driver and stay seated while on the bus.
-Students must sit properly, facing forward, feet on the floor and possessions in their lap. - Students are not to have matches, lighters, or any open flames on the bus.
-Students with open flames, while riding the bus, will be reported to the appropriate authorities and are subject to removal from the bus under 702 KAR 5:080 Section 24. - Students are not permitted to transport firearms, weapons, animals, glass bottles, helium balloons, skateboard, large band instruments (Tubas, Baritones, French Horns, Percussions Kits, Tenor Saxophones, poles or ceremonial firearms), large athletic equipment (football) equipment such as helmets and shoulder pads) and cannot wear cleats/spikes on the bus or other objects that may cause a distraction or be a safety hazard to riders. - Students should avoid unnecessary conversations with the bus driver. - Students are not to use loud, abusive or profane language while on the bus. - Students are not to lean out the windows.
-They must keep their arms, legs, head and property inside the bus. - Students need to remain seated until the bus comes to a complete stop. - Students are to respect the people that pass while on the bus.
+- Students are not to have matches, lighters, or any open flames on the bus.
+Students with open flames, while riding the bus, will be reported to the appropriate authorities and are subject to removal from the bus under 702 KAR 5:080 Section 24. - Students are not permitted to transport firearms, weapons, animals, glass bottles, helium balloons, skateboard, large band instruments (Tubas, Baritones, French Horns, Percussions Kits, Tenor Saxophones, poles or ceremonial firearms), large athletic equipment (football) equipment such as helmets and shoulder pads) and cannot wear cleats/spikes on the bus or other objects that may cause a distraction or be a safety hazard to riders. - Students should avoid unnecessary conversations with the bus driver. - Students are not to use loud, abusive, or profane language while on the bus. - Students are not to lean out the windows.
+They must keep their arms, legs, head, and property inside the bus. - Students need to remain seated until the bus comes to a complete stop. - Students are to respect the people that pass while on the bus.
 They are not to yell or make signs to those the bus passes along the road. - Students are to leave the bus only at their regular bus stop or at the school. - Students are not to damage the bus and should report any damage to the bus driver.
-If they do cause damage their parents or guardians may be held responsible for restitution. - Students are not to interfere with the vision of the bus driver. - Students are not to block the aisle of the bus. - The driver shall not permit the transportation of any object that would block the bus aisle or exit in case of collision, 702 KAR 5:080 Section 20. - At no time shall students be permitted to eat, drink, or use tobacco products while riding the bus.
-Use of electronic communication devices may be permitted provided the device is not causing a disturbance to others and/or the volume is low enough that instruction can be heard by the driver.
+If they do cause damage, their parents or guardians may be held responsible for restitution. - Students are not to interfere with the vision of the bus driver. - Students are not to block the aisle of the bus. - The driver shall not permit the transportation of any object that would block the bus aisle or exit in case of collision.
+702 KAR 5:080 Section 20. - At no time shall students be permitted to eat, drink, or use tobacco products while riding the bus. - Use of electronic communication devices may be permitted provided the device is not causing a disturbance to others and/or the volume is low enough that instruction can be heard by the driver.
 Picture taking and ringing cell phones are prohibited.
-The ride to and from school are considered school hours and the applicable board policy will apply.
 For more information reference to the Violations/Definitions selection of the document under Communication Device/Cell Phones.
-The bus driver will assist the principal; or school administrator in seeing that the above rules and procedures are followed.
-If any student persists in violating the procedures, the bus driver shall notify the principal.
-In addition, the principal/school administrator may suspend bus-riding privileges.
-If this action becomes necessary, the principal shall notify the parents orally and with a written notice to the Director of Transportation.
-The principal has the responsibility of maintaining discipline in all school buses servicing his or her school.
-The principal is authorized to suspend immediately as a disciplinary.